joemar25/NIO-Application/README.md

 To install Nio, follow these steps:

 1. Clone the repository: `git clone https://github.com/joemar25/NIO-Application.git`
-2. Install dependencies: `run.sh`
-3. Start the application: `npm start`
+2. Run on the current folder: `run.bat`

 ## Usage